SWEG-2016EC-Batch/Pied-Pipers/ETS0852_Leoul_Zerihun/Activity_2/Activity_2.md/File_transfer.md

 4. **Convert file size to bytes** as the product of file size (in MB) and 1,048,576 bytes.

-5. **Calculate transfer time** as the Division of  the total file size (in bytes) to the time it takes to transfer one character (960 seconds).
+5. **Calculate transfer time** as the division of  the total file size (in bytes) to the time it takes to transfer one character (960 seconds).

 6. **Convert time into its corresponding days** as the division of the total time by 86,400 (seconds in a day).